 The birth of Otis Boykin in 1920 is marked on this date.
-He was an African American inventor.
+He was a Black inventor.

 Born in Dallas, Boykin attended Fisk University and the Illinois Institute of Technology from 1946-47.
 He began his career as a laboratory assistant testing automatic controls for aircraft.
 One of Boykin's first achievements was a type of resistor used in computers, radios, television sets, and a variety of electronic devices.
+He received that patent on April 7, 1953; US patent # 2634,352.
 He is responsible for inventing the electrical device used in all guided missiles and IBM computers, plus 26 other electronic devices including a control unit for an artificial heart stimulator (pacemaker).